 3.4 Propagation effects

+Refer to Annex 4 (only new content will be reported here).

 The received signal level on-board a ship will vary due to a number of causes.
 A Rice distribution with a Carrier to Multipath (C/M) ratio of 10 dB and fading bandwidth of 3 Hz is assumed, however the system shall be adaptable to handle significantly worse and better propagation conditions.